Lola Forner

 María Dolores Forner Toro (born 6 June 1960 in Alicante, Spain), popularly known as Lola Forner, is a Spanish actress and beauty pageant titleholder.
 She was crowned Miss Spain 1979 and competed in Miss World 1979 and Miss Europe 1980.
-She is also known for starring alongside Jackie Chan in the movies Wheels on Meals and Armour of God.
+She is famous for starring alongside Jackie Chan in the movies Wheels on Meals (1984) and Armour of God (1986).